nwgreenl/nwgreenl.github.io/cool.md

-# Random things that I found cool
+# Cool Things

-_Maybe you will too 🎉_
+_Random collection of things that I found cool, maybe you will too 🎉_

 ---